MirandaWeismantel/WhatsTheCatch/README.md

 === Grading rubric ===
 * Non-trivial Implementation (18)
   * Sound and/or music: We have sounds (played when you catch a fish) and background music.
 The background music works if the pygame on your computer can work with it.
 It works on ours. +2
   * Graphics: We have graphics.
-They're not the best, but they're decent. +3
+They're not the best, but they're decent.
+Getting the blanks in sentences to be drawn correctly was nontrivial and making sure that the fish were big enough to contain the entire word was also a challenge. +3
   * Physics: No physics. +0
   * Multiple levels/difficulties: We have multiple sentence sets allowing the user to choose whatever difficulty/subject s/he wants.
 We also have multiple difficulties within each sentence set.
 As the user completes more sentences, the fish and eels speed up. +4
   * Complex interactions between player and other objects: Hook interacts with fish and Eel.
 The eels interact with the fishing line and hook.
 Colliding the eel with the variable length fishing line was nontrivial. +2